-- a) situations where there is a danger that vessels or drifting objects can collide with facilities, - b) well control incidents, cf. also Norwegian Oil and Gas Guideline No. 135, - c) explosions and fires, - d) major accidental hydrocarbon and chemical discharges of significance to safety and the working environment, - e) accidental discharges of petroleum, drilling fluid and chemicals of significance to the external environment, cf. recommended levels for notification of acute pollution, - f) incidents where the use of radioactive sources is out of control, or acute discharges of radioactive substances have taken place, - g) incidents caused by electricity or arising from work in or operation of electrical installations, - h) falling objects, including all falling objects with falling energy above 40 Joules, even if the object falls into a restricted area or to the sea.
-When calculating fall energy, no deductions shall be made at height for height of persons.
+- a) situations where there is a danger that vessels or drifting objects can collide with facilities, - b) well control incidents and well integrity incidents, cf. also Offshore Norge's guideline No. 135, - c) explosions and fires, - d) major accidental hydrocarbon and chemical discharges of significance to safety and the working environment, - e) accidental discharges of petroleum, drilling fluid and chemicals of significance to the external environment, cf. recommended levels for notification of acute pollution,

-Notification should be given of the following situations:
+- f) incidents where the use of radioactive sources is out of control, or acute discharges of radioactive substances have taken place, - g) incidents caused by electricity or arising from work in or operation of electrical installations, - h) falling objects, including all falling objects with falling energy above 40 Joules, even if the object falls into a restricted area or to the sea.
+When calculating fall energy, no deductions shall be made at height for height of persons. - Notification should be given of the following situations: - a) situations where the emergency response organisation is activated, or where preparations for evacuation are implemented, - b) situations where preparations have been made for moving personnel, or personnel have been moved as a consequence of meteorological forecasts, - c) situations where the safety delegate demands that dangerous work be stopped. - Hazard and accident situations as mentioned in the fourth subsection, can include: - a) situations where special hygiene or health preparedness measures have been implemented, e.g. in connection with - a. illness attributed to the water or food supply, - b. failure of normal hygienic procedures resulting in increased risk of illness, - b) less serious situations in connection with positioning, pipeline systems and load-bearing structures, irrespective of whether the situations are acute or detected through inspections.
+Damage or degradations that are detected and that require more detailed assessments, analyses or repairs should be notified.
+Such damage or degradations can be: - a. that a pipeline system or subsea facility is unable to fulfil or maintain its intended function in the short or longer term, - b. deformed, missing or cracks in construction elements, - c. hull damage, - d. concrete spalling with visible reinforcement, - e. corrosion and defective surface protection on load-bearing structures which cannot be repaired through normal maintenance, - c) violation of safety zones or areas subject to special limitations, cf. Section 57 of the Framework Regulations, - d) situations which have led to loss of deck cargo, anchoring, mooring and towing equipment, and drilling and well equipment.
+The notification should indicate the exact position, - e) accidental hydrocarbon and chemical discharges of lesser significance to safety and the working environment, - f) accidental discharges of petroleum, drilling fluid and chemicals of lesser significance to the external environment, cf. recommended levels for notification of such discharges, - g) situations where radioactive sources are stuck in the well,

-- a) situations where the emergency response organisation is activated, or where preparations for evacuation are implemented, - b) situations where preparations have been made for moving personnel, or personnel have been moved as a consequence of meteorological forecasts, - c) situations where the safety delegate demands that dangerous work be stopped.
-Hazard and accident situations as mentioned in the fourth subsection, can include - a) situations where special hygiene or health preparedness measures have been implemented, e.g. in connection with - a) illness attributed to the water or food supply, - b) failure of normal hygienic procedures resulting in increased risk of illness, - b) less serious situations in connection with positioning, pipeline systems and load-bearing structures, - c) violation of safety zones or areas subject to special limitations, cf. Section 57 of the Framework Regulations, - d) situations which have led to loss of deck cargo, anchoring, mooring and towing equipment, and drilling and well equipment.
-The notification should indicate the exact position, - e) accidental hydrocarbon and chemical discharges of lesser significance to safety and the working environment, - f) accidental discharges of petroleum, drilling fluid and chemicals of lesser significance to the external environment, cf. recommended levels for notification of such discharges, - g) situations where radioactive sources are stuck in the well. - h) situations where individual measurements show that employees have been exposed to radioactive radiation (effective dose equivalent) of more than 20 mSv during the course of twelve months, - i) situations where normal operation of control or security systems is disturbed by unplanned work (ICT event).
+- h) situations where individual measurements show that employees have been exposed to radioactive radiation (effective dose equivalent) of more than 20 mSv during the course of twelve months, - i) situations where normal operation of control or security systems is disturbed by unplanned work (ICT event).